-In California, the possession of certain controlled substances, without having a prescription, is prohibited.
+In San Diego, possessing certain controlled substances without having a prescription is prohibited.
 The controlled substances referred to by the law can include (but are not limited to):

 Drugs that necessitate a valid prescription are: